DynamiX: Large-Scale Dynamic Social Network Simulator: Experiments

-To systematically determine the optimal parameter configurations that govern social relationship formation and dissolution within dynamic social networks, we conduct a sensitivity analysis experiment to optimize the parameters $p_{follow}$ and $p_{unfollow}$.
+\textbf{Parameter Analysis of $p_{follow}$ and $p_{unfollow}$:} The Multi-Factor Relationships Predictor governs the formation and dissolution of social relationships for ordinary agents.
+To systematically determine the optimal parameter configurations, we conduct an analysis experiment to optimize the parameters $p_{follow}$ and $p_{unfollow}$.
 As shown in Table \ref{Parameter}, the results exhibit a typical inverted U-shaped trend with respect to both parameters.
-When $p_{follow}=0$, the social networks remain static, resulting in the lowest performance, thereby underscoring the importance of dynamic networks in enhancing the effectiveness on missing links prediction task.
-When $p_{follow}$ falls within the range of 0.05 to 0.40, $DynamiX$ remains stable, and reaching its peak at $p_{follow}=0.10$.
-However, further increasing $p_{follow}$ beyond this range introduces excessive spurious links into the networks, resulting in poorer capability of model social relationship formation.
-Similarly, $DynamiX$ achieves favorable performance when $p_{unfollow}$ is between 0.05 and 0.20, peaking around $p_{unfollow}=0.05$.
-Consequently, experiment configurations adopt parameter settings $p_{follow}=0.10$ and $p_{unfollow}=0.05$ as default configurations, predicated upon empirical performance considerations.
+When $p_{follow}$ = 0, ordinary agents cannot follow non-neighbors agents, resulting in a performance decrease of 0.0256 in $\Delta$Bias and 0.0310 in $\Delta$Div, thereby underscoring the importance of new follow relationships in enhancing the effectiveness of aligning with real-world attitude dynamics.
+When $p_{follow}$ falls within the range of 0.05 to 0.40, $DynamiX$ remains stable, and reaches its peak at $p_{follow}$ = 0.10.
+However, further increasing $p_{follow}$ beyond this range introduces excessive spurious links into the networks, resulting in poorer capability of modeling social relationships formation.
+Similarly, $DynamiX$ achieves favorable performance when $p_{unfollow}$ is between 0.05 and 0.20, peaking around $p_{unfollow}$ = 0.05.
+Consequently, experiment configurations adopt $p_{follow}$ = 0.10 and $p_{unfollow}$ = 0.05 based upon the above empirical considerations.